-(9) COMMON STOCK -- (CONTINUED) outstanding.
-All share and per share amounts affected by these stock dividends have been retroactively adjusted for all periods presented.
+Effective August 31, 1994, the Board of Directors declared a stock dividend of one share for every two shares of common stock outstanding.
+All share and per share amounts affected by this stock dividend have been retroactively adjusted for all periods presented.